zhurewitz/insar-bayesian-sbas/README.md

 * The full paths to your data directories.

-* The full path to a suitable work/save directory for the processing steps and output.
+* The full path to a suitable work/save directory for the intermediate processing steps and output.
 A directory on an external hard drive is recommended for some users.

 * The bounding limits of your study area.

-* The vertices of a polygon demarking the your reference area.
+* The vertices of a polygon demarking the your [reference area](guides/referenceArea.md).

 * The vertices of a polygon demarking the coastline.